quasilyte/goism/docs/issue_labels.md

 * "optimization" - task that improves goism generated code efficiency;
 * "refactoring" - task that aims to improve code quality and/or reduce technical debt;
 * "long-term" - tells that the task is not expected to be solved in near future;
+* "go-feature" - requests missing Go feature to be implemented in goism

 ## Default issue labels